Adjoint functor theorems for homotopically enriched categories

 We follow \cite{LackRosicky2012} in saying that $W$-weighted limits are \emph{$\ce$-stable} if the enriched full subcategory $\ce \hookrightarrow \cv^{\atwo}$ is closed under $W$-weighted limits.
 Similarly, we say that {\em enough cofibrantly-weighted limits are $\ce$-stable} if \ce has, and the inclusion $\ce\to\cv^{\atwo}$ preserves, enough cofibrantly-weighted limits.
 In that case we can use results from \cite{LackRosicky2012} to prove a converse to the previous theorem.

 \begin{theorem} Suppose that the \dsdr\ morphisms in $\cv$ are closed in $\cv^{\atwo}$ under enough cofibrantly-weighted limits, and let $\cc$ be an accessible $\cv$-category.
-Then the following are equivalent. \begin{enumerate}[(i)] \item $\cc$ admits $\ce$-stable limits. \item $\cc$ admits powers and enough cofibrantly-weighted limits. \item $\cc$ admits $\ce$-weak colimits. \end{enumerate} \end{theorem} \begin{proof} Since \dsdr\ morphisms are always closed under powers, powers are $\ce$-stable.
-Since also enough cofibrantly-weighted limits are $\ce$-stable by assumption, $(1 \implies 2)$.
-The implication $(2 \implies 3)$ holds by Theorem~\ref{thm:colimits}.
-For $(3 \implies 1)$, suppose that $\cc$ is $\lambda$-accessible and consider the dense inclusion $J\colon \cc_{\lambda} \to \cc$.
-Then $N_J\colon \cc \hookrightarrow [\cc\op_{\lambda},\cv]$ is fully faithful and has an \ce-weak left adjoint sending $W$ to the $\ce$-weak colimit of $J$ weighted by $W$.
+Then the following are equivalent. \begin{enumerate}[(i)] \item $\cc$ admits $\ce$-stable limits. \item $\cc$ admits powers and enough cofibrantly-weighted limits. \item $\cc$ admits shrink-colimits. \end{enumerate} \end{theorem} \begin{proof} Since \dsdr\ morphisms are always closed under powers, powers are $\ce$-stable.
+Since also enough cofibrantly-weighted limits are $\ce$-stable by assumption, $(i) \implies (ii)$.
+The implication $(ii) \implies (iii)$ holds by Theorem~\ref{thm:colimits}.
+For $(iii)\implies (i)$, suppose that $\cc$ is $\lambda$-accessible and consider the dense inclusion $J\colon \cc_{\lambda} \to \cc$.
+Then $N_J\colon \cc \hookrightarrow [\cc\op_{\lambda},\cv]$ is fully faithful and has a left shrink-adjoint sending $W$ to the shrink-colimit of $J$ weighted by $W$.
 Furthermore, since each morphism of $\ce$ is a split epimorphism, the representable $\cv(I,-)\colon\cv_0 \to \Set$ sends morphisms of $\ce$ to surjections: in the language of \cite{LackRosicky2012} this says that $I$ is \emph{$\ce$-projective}.
 Using Propositions~6.1 and~2.6 of \cite{LackRosicky2012} we deduce that $\cc$ is closed in $[\cc\op_{\lambda},\cv]$ under $\ce$-stable limits, as required. \end{proof}